katherineguanoluisa12/proyecto/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This table shows the current versions of the project that are receiving security updates and which are not.

 | Version | Supported          |
 | ------- | ------------------ |